aditya-sengupta/SparseTransforms.jl/README.md

 **Authors and Acknowledgements**

-Version 0.1.0 of this package was written by Aditya Sengupta (@aditya-sengupta), Tynan Sigg (@trsigg), Catherine Huang (@thecatherinehuang) and Ben Hoberman (@bhoberman) as the final project for EECS 229A at UC Berkeley in Fall 2020, with advice from Orhan Ocal, Amirali Aghazadeh, and Kannan Ramchandran.
+This package was written by Aditya Sengupta (@aditya-sengupta), Tynan Sigg (@trsigg), Catherine Huang (@thecatherinehuang) and Ben Hoberman (@bhoberman) as the final project for EECS 229A at UC Berkeley in Fall 2020, with advice from Orhan Ocal, Amirali Aghazadeh, and Kannan Ramchandran.

 **References**